laroche/arm-devel-infrastructure/docs/DebianAmd64.md

 Now log into this new system as root and execute the following commands to add a swap partition with 4GB size and DEBSWAP as label to the end of the disk image and resize your current filesystem to the new size.
-By using negative numbers for parted, the swap partition is created at the end of the disk image.:
+By using negative numbers for parted, they are relative to the end of the disk.
+So the swap partition is created at the end of the disk image:

 ```shell
 parted /dev/sda